 Ferrum Lek during pregnancy

-Ferrum Lek in the form of syrup and tablets is approved for use by pregnant women at any gestational age.
-And solutions for intravenous and intramuscular administration can be used only from the 2nd trimester of pregnancy (from 13 weeks).
+Ferrum Lek in the form of syrup and tablets is approved for use by pregnant women at any stage of gestation.
+And solutions for intravenous and intramuscular administration can only be used from the 2nd trimester of pregnancy (from the 13th week).

-Tablets and syrup during pregnancy with various conditions should be taken in the following dosages:
+Tablets and syrup during pregnancy various states should be taken in the following dosages:

-• Anemia- 2 - 3 tablets or 20 - 30 ml of syrup per day until the hemoglobin level is normalized.
-After increasing the concentration of hemoglobin to normal, continue to take the drug until delivery, 1 tablet or 10 ml of syrup per day;
+• Anemia– 2 – 3 tablets or 20 – 30 ml of syrup per day until hemoglobin levels normalize.
+After increasing the hemoglobin concentration to normal, continue to take the drug until delivery, 1 tablet or 10 ml of syrup per day;

 • General malaise;